 By having a plan for your end-of-life care, you can rest more assured that your wishes will be carried out—and know that your loved ones will have an easier time later.
 Without a written plan, there is far less certainty.
 Life can take sudden turns, and everyone 18 or over should consider planning their advance directives.

-These sessions are free of charge, made possible through a partnership with the Larimer Advance Care Planning Team and REACH (Rural Estes Alliance for Community Health).
+What’s Your Plan Estes Park is made possible through a partnership with the Larimer Advance Care Planning Team and REACH (Rural Estes Alliance for Community Health).
 Among those agencies are the Estes Park Medical Group, Timberline Clinic, Salud Family Health Center, and the Good Samaritan Village of Estes Park.

 Read the newspaper article by Library Director Claudine Perrault, “What’s Your Plan, Estes Park?”